-As discussed in Section III the edit distance for each compression method over each text was computed.
+As discussed in Section IV the edit distance for each compression method over each text was computed.
 This metric shows the model's ability to exactly reconstruct the original text from the compressed representation, based on the number of characters that must be inserted or deleted to achieve the original input text from the compressed representation of the text output by the LLM.

 The fourth column of Table III shows the corresponding edit distance for each model over each evaluation text.
-While the magnitude of edit distance varies greatly between texts, the relative model performance is mostly stable, which suggests that the LLM models studied struggle on similar kinds of text.
+While the magnitude of edit distance varies greatly between texts, the relative model performance is mostly stable, which suggests that all LLM models struggle on similar kinds of text.
 Future research should explore the semantic and syntactic classifications of texts that are "easier" versus "harder" for LLM models to compress effectively.
 Understanding these relationships enables targeted improvements in model performance and better adaptation to specific use cases.

 The most notable model performance deviations are found in the GPT-4 lossless compression.
-It routinely performs the best of any LLM model, and on texts b, d, e, and a, the model performs exceptionally well with a normalized edit distance near 0.
+It routinely performs the best of any LLM model, and on texts b ("Break it Down"), d ("Cathedral"), e ("Flowers for Algernon"), and a ("A Good Man is Hard to Find"), the model performs exceptionally well with a normalized edit distance near 0.
 This result demonstrates that GPT-4 lossless compression can effectively reconstruct text with high accuracy in some cases.
 We therefore conclude that this model shows promising potential for text compression tasks.

-Figure 5 averages the model edit distance over all texts.
-As

-expected, the traditional Zlib lossless compression methods maintain a distance of 0 as they losslessly reconstruct the text.
-GPT-4 performs better than all remaining models, with over \approx 50% more accurate on average than the next closest LLM, GPT-3.5 Semantic Compression.
+Figure 8 averages the model edit distance over all texts.
+As expected, the traditional Zlib lossless compression methods maintain a distance of 0 as they losslessly reconstruct the text.
+GPT-4 performs better than all remaining models, with over $\approx$ 50% more accurate on average than the next closest LLM, GPT-3.5 Semantic Compression.

 Interestingly, GPT-3.5 Semantic Compression and GPT-4 Semantic Compression are roughly split across the texts.
-Given the other performance differences between the models, this result is unexpected, but is likely justified by the limited evaluation data set.
+Given the other performance differences between the models, this result is unexpected, but is likely justified by the limited evaluation data set, which may not comprehensively capture all model behaviors.
+This finding also suggests a notion of "prompt sensitivity" where the output quality and consistency may vary between different models for similar prompts.

 GPT-3.5 Lossless compression clearly underperforms on this evaluation metric.
 This result aligns with expectations given its subpar performance in both the compression ratio and entropy metrics.
-Evidently, GPT-3.5 struggles to achieve lossless compression and execute it effectively given the meta-prompt.
+Evidently, GPT-3.5 struggles to achieve lossless compression and execute it effectively given the metaprompt.